African-American Vernacular English: Vocabulary

-AAVE shares most of its lexicon with other varieties of English, particularly that of informal and Southern dialects; for example, the relatively recent use of y'all.
-As statistically shown by Algeo (1991: 3-14), the main sources for new words are combining, shifting, shortening, blending, borrowing, and creating.
-However, it has also been suggested that some of the vocabulary unique to AAVE has its origin in West African languages, but etymology is often difficult to trace, and without a trail of recorded usage, the suggestions below cannot be considered proven.
+AAVE shares most of its lexicon with other varieties of English, particularly that of informal and Southern dialects, such as, the relatively recent use of y'all.
+The main sources for new words are combining, shifting, shortening, blending, borrowing, and creating.
+It has also been suggested that some of the vocabulary unique to AAVE has its origin in West African languages.
+However, etymology is often difficult to trace and, without a trail of recorded usage, these proposed origins cannot be considered proven.

 Early AAVE and Gullah contributed a number of words of African origin to the American English mainstream, including gumbo, goober, yam, and banjo.

 Compounding in AAVE is a very common method in creating new vocabulary.
-The most common type of compounding is the noun-noun combination.
-There is also the adjective-noun combination which is the second most occurring combination found in AAE slang.
-AAE also combines adjectives with other adjectives, which are not as common, but are more common than in standard American English.
+The most common type of compounding is the noun–noun combination, followed by adjective–noun combination.
+AAVE also combines adjectives with other adjectives less frequently, but more often than in standard American English.

 AAVE has also contributed slang expressions such as cool and hip.
-In many cases, the postulated etymologies are not recognized by linguists or the Oxford English Dictionary, such as to dig, jazz, tote, and bad-mouth, a calque from Mandinka.
-African American slang is formed by words and phrases that are regarded as informal.
-It involves combining, shifting, shortening, blending, borrowing, and creating new words.
-African American slang possess all of the same lexical qualities and linguistic mechanisms as any other language.
-AAVE slang is more common in speech and vocabulary than it is in writing.
+In many cases, the proposed etymologies are not recognized by linguists or the Oxford English Dictionary, such as to dig, jazz, tote, and bad-mouth, a calque from Mandinka.
+African American slang is formed by combining, shifting, shortening, blending, borrowing words and phrases that are regarded as informal.

-AAVE also has words that either are not part of most other American English dialects or have strikingly different meanings.
+AAVE also has words that either are not found in other American English dialects or that have strikingly different meanings.
 For example, there are several words in AAVE referring to White people that are not part of mainstream American English; these include gray as an adjective for Whites (as in gray dude), possibly from the color of Confederate uniforms; and paddy, an extension of the slang use for "Irish".
-"Red bone" is another example of this, usually referring to light skinned African Americans.
+"Red bone" is another example of this, usually referring to light-skinned African Americans.

-"Ofay," which is pejorative, is another general term for a White person; it might derive from the Ibibio word afia, which means "light-colored", from the Yoruba word ofe, spoken in hopes of disappearing from danger.
+"Ofay", which is pejorative, is another general term for a White person; it might derive from the Ibibio word afia, which means "light-colored", from the Yoruba word ofe, spoken in hopes of disappearing from danger.
 However, most dictionaries simply say its etymology is unknown.